asmz/CoveringIndicator/README.md

 ## Overview

-`CoveringIndicator` is a Swift protocol extension for Covering screens and showing activity indicator.
+`CoveringIndicator` is a Swift protocol extension for covering screens and showing activity indicator.

 ![](./Images/Example.gif)